Contactless cards and the urban legend

 The myth says:

-No, even with a lost or stolen card the total possible fraud amount would be small.
+No, the total possible fraud amount would be negligible, even with a lost or stolen card.

 Did you know that all our contactless chip cards are EMV cards?